KittyGiraudel/site/_posts/2012-01-01-offsets-sass-mixin.md

 comments: false
 ---
 <section>
-<p>Over the months, I have seen a ton of mixins to handle offsets when dealing with absolute / fixed / relative positioning.
+<p>Over the last months, I have seen a ton of mixins to handle offsets when dealing with absolute / fixed / relative positioning.
 I also made a lot of them myself.
 And in the end, none of them really suited me.
 Either they were far too long or complicated, or the calling didn't feel right to me.</p>
-<p>Yesterday I came with a fairly new solution (to me) and I must say I am pretty satisfied with it.
+<p>A couple of days ago I came with a fairly new solution (to me) and I must say I am pretty satisfied with it so far.
 I might stick with this mixin for the next projects.
 Thus, I wanted to share it with you guys.</p>
 <p>But first, let's take a minute to think about what our mixin have to do:</p>
 <ul>
 <li>We shouldn't have to specify offsets we do not want to edit</li>